 Accounts receivable consist primarily of bulk wholesale transactions where the Company is awaiting payment.
 Receivables are highly liquid and typically have a settlement time of two business days with most buyers being banks or other financial institutions.

-Accounts payable consist mainly of wholesale currency transactions where the Company receives currency from a wholesale supplier and then remits payment at a later date.
+Accounts payable consist mainly of foreign currency transactions and commissions payable at period end where the Company receives currency from a customer and then remits payment at a later date.